Biljana Topić

-Biljana Topić née Mitrović, (Биљана Топић Митровић, born 17 October 1977) is a Serbian former track and field athlete who achieved her best results in triple jump, having switched from sprint disciplines in which she had competed in early in her career.
+Biljana Topić née Mitrović, (Биљана Топић Митровић, born 17 October 1977) is a Serbian former track and field athlete and a current National record holder in both indoor and outdoor triple jump and as part of the 4 × 100 m relay national team.
+She achieved her best results in triple jump, having switched from sprint disciplines in which she had competed early in her career.
 She competed at three Olympic Games (4 × 100 m relay in 2000 and triple jump in 2008 and 2012).

-Topić holds Serbian national records in both indoor and outdoor triple jump and as part of the 4 × 100 m relay national team.

 Career

 Topić competed at 2008 Summer Olympics, where she was 4 centimeters short of making the final.
 She also competed in two World Championships, one World Indoor Championship and two European Indoor Championships.
 Her best results were all achieved in 2009 — silver medal with new national record of 14.56 m at IAAF World Athletics Final, fourth place with then national record of 14.52 m in World Championships, and fourth place in European Indoor Championships.

 Topić is the current holder of Serbian national records in both indoor and outdoor triple jump and as part of the 4 × 100 m relay national team.